SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

 ### Optional APIs

 1. R23. **Empty system clipboard**.
 The testing application will invoke this to force clear any data that may be in the system clipboard.
 This is a optional method.
-The implementer can choose to use the `browser.security.enableLockDown` to perform the same operation.
+The implementer can choose to use the `browser.security.lockDown` to perform the same operation.

 	`void browser.security.emptyClipBoard()`